funnydog/silvermountain/insights.md

 ## Static Items by index

-These are static items, used only for item lookup by the parser.
+These are static items, used only for item lookup by the parser: this way the code can refer them by number instead of comparing strings.

+The index for each static item is listed below:

 29. bed "bed"
 30. cupboard "cupboard"